KSanders04/Zombie-Land-Game/README.md

 ## Instructions:

 - Use keys WASD to move around
-- Use to mouse to aim and shoot at zombies
+- Use a mouse to aim and shoot at zombies
-- Use key R to reload weapon
+- Use the R key to reload weapon
 - You have 100 health
-- Shoot as many zombies as you can!
+- Shoot as many zombies as you can

 ## Technology and Languages Used: